overseer25/MyRPG/SOSCSRPG/README.txt

 - WPF has a built in functionality called BooleanToVisibilityConverter, which can take a boolean value, and set the visibility of a form based on the value of the boolean.

+- "nameof" is a built in function that can get the name of a property.
+This is helpful because, when renaming a property, it won't refactor a string variable containing the name of the property (ie. OnPropertyChanged("Property")).
+However, if you use nameof, it will refactor, as it is not explicitly a string anymore (ie. OnPropertyChanged(nameof(Property))).